Abstract¶

 The Optimist, the Pessimist, and the Realist¶

-As a preliminary to our solution, define [4] as end-of-period human wealth (the present discounted value of future labor income) for a perfect foresight version of the problem of a ‘risk optimist:’ a period- consumer who believes with perfect confidence that the shocks will always take their expected value of 1, .
-The solution to a perfect foresight problem of this kind takes the form[5]
+As a preliminary to our solution, define as end-of-period human wealth (the present discounted value of future labor income) for a perfect foresight version of the problem of a ‘risk optimist:’ a consumer who believes with perfect confidence that the shocks will always take their expected value of 1, .
+The solution to a perfect foresight problem of this kind takes the form

-for a constant minimal marginal propensity to consume given below.[6]
-We similarly define [7] as ‘minimal human wealth,’ the present discounted value of labor income if the shocks were to take on their worst value in every future period or (which we define as corresponding to the beliefs of a ‘pessimist’).
+for a constant minimal marginal propensity to consume .
+We similarly define as ‘minimal human wealth,’ the present discounted value of labor income if the shocks were to take on their worst value in every future period (which we define as corresponding to the beliefs of a ‘pessimist’).
+We will call a ‘realist’ the consumer who correctly perceives the true probabilities of the future risks and optimizes accordingly.

-Given this result, it will be convenient to define ‘excess’ market resources as the amount by which actual resources exceed the lower bound, and ‘excess’ human wealth as the amount by which mean expected human wealth exceeds guaranteed minimum human wealth:
+It is convenient to define ‘excess’ market resources as the amount by which actual resources exceed the lower bound, and ‘excess’ human wealth as the amount by which mean expected human wealth exceeds guaranteed minimum human wealth:

 The ‘optimist,’ on the other hand, pretends that there is no uncertainty about future income, and therefore consumes

 It seems obvious that the spending of the realist will be strictly greater than that of the pessimist and strictly less than that of the optimist.
-Figure 2 illustrates the proposition for the consumption rule in period .

 Figure 2:Moderation Illustrated: